^

 2 NRTIs and PIs (sometimes ritonavir is added)

-3 NRTIs
+3 NIOTs

-2 NRTIs and NNRTIs or PIs (with or without ritonavir, based on test results)
+2 NRTIs and NNRTIs or PIs (with or without ritonavir based on test results)

-Used Schemes
+Used schemes

 Recommendations for changing therapy